klaushofrichter/een-gng/README.md

 A modern Vue 3 application building on top of
-[EEN Login](https://github.com/klaushofrichter/een-login) with additional functionality for Google Firebase.
+[EEN Login](https://github.com/klaushofrichter/een-login) with additional functionality related to Google Firebase.
 All features of EEN Login are preserved, please refer to the README there for details.

 This application is WIP, it integrates access to a Google Firebase data base to capture content from EEN Cameras for further processing.
 More details will be provded at a later point in time.

-This application uses EEN APIs but is otherwise not associated to EEN or maintained by EEN.
+This application uses [EEN APIs](https://developer.eagleeyenetworks.com/) but is otherwise not associated to [EEN](https://www.een.com/) or maintained by EEN.

 ![GH Pages Deployment](https://github.com/klaushofrichter/een-gng/actions/workflows/deploy.yml/badge.svg?event=push&label=GH%20Pages)